jeremyBanks/ChatExchange/README.md

 Usage
 -----

 There are no docs.
-You may want to look at [stackchat/cli/](stackchat/cli/).
+You may want to look in `stackchat/cli/`.

 ### Python ###